 pistol dropped down a flight of stairs is not likely to discharge.
 A

 nail gun is not an effective weapon.
 Equally-matched opponents in a

 fast draw gunfight would likely kill each other.

 Silver bullets don't work well, but lead bullets can be engraved and still fire accurately.
-A bullet can't be fired at road surface to ricochet up
+A bullet can't be fired at a road surface to ricochet up

 through a car's floorboard.
 The standard two-handed stance is the

 best way to hold a gun.
 It is more accurate to

 fire two guns simultaneously than to alternate left- and right-hand shots in a two-handed stance.
 A handgun can be used to